CraigB-spinner/Arcade-Spinner/Coin-Play-Exit.md

 More current USB Encoder model(s) may have +5V sockets (red Jst Xh) on board.

 If you are using an Arduino MCU the inputs are pulled-high for input then shorted to Gnd (Input Pin current limit of 40mA, use a 390Ω - 470Ω resistor to be safe).
 Both sides of the LED must be +5V and Button (SPST switch) supplies Gnd to pull the input low and trigger a button-press.
 Arduino MCUs use common Gnd for inputs which is reverse to Zero Delay USB Encoders.
 Wiring must adjust to new common.
+Arduino boards also use Dupont connectors on pin headers.